minitu/hpm/README.md

-# HPM: Heterogeneous Performance Modeling

 HPM is a performance modeling framework targeted at applications that utilize GPUs to accelerate computation and MPI for distributed memory communication.
-Building on existing projects, it aims to achieve both high prediction accuracy and ease of use for creating performance models for any distributed GPU application; the user should not have to inspect the code or be knowledgeable about the internals of the target application.
+With improvements to and integration of existing projects, it aims to achieve both high prediction accuracy and ease of use for creating performance models for any distributed GPU application; the user should not have to inspect the code or be knowledgeable about the internals of the target application.

 It builds on [CODES](https://github.com/minitu/codes) to simulate MPI communication traces and